bedeschiotavia/01-todolist-reactjs-ts/README.md

-# React TO DO LIST
+# React ToDo List
 ToDo List is a web page for creating and controlling tasks.
-This project is one of the challenges in Rocketseat's React Ignite track
+This project is one of the challenges in Rocketseat's React Ignite track.